Back

 • What is a business plan for a mobile app?

-A mobile app business plan is a set of guidelines used to devise comprehensive development strategies and manage the budget in a responsible and effective way.
+A mobile app business plan is a set of guidelines used to devise comprehensive app development strategies and manage the budget in a responsible and effective way.

 • How long does it take to create a business plan for an app?